Boards of Review: An Overview for All Ranks

 - Council advancement committees must determine— and make known—method(s) for conducting Eagle Scout boards of review: whether unit committees or the council or district advancement committees administer them, and also how board chairpersons are selected.

-- If conducted at the unit level, at least one district or council representative must serve as a member.
+- If conducted at the unit level, at least one district or council representative, who is not affiliated with the unit, must serve as a member.
 If the unit requests it, more than one may do so.